andy@ideagroupatlanta.com | (404) 213-4416

 “Wow, this is something I can really use!”
 I think to myself, and I start madly scribbling notes.
 So do most of the other members of the audience.

-This was an how to buy Lyrica online insight – not the transcendental kind with New Age music, sitting in the lotus position for hours and contemplating your navel.
+This was an insight – not the transcendental kind with New Age music, sitting in the lotus position for hours and contemplating your navel.
 This kind of insight opens doors to new opportunities and doing things better.

 A Fact About Facts

 Take this quick word association exercise: When I say content, events, communications, what do you think?
 Facts and data.
-That is all valuable stuff, but order disulfiram online facts aren’t insights.
+That is all valuable stuff, but facts aren’t insights.
 The majority of data, information and opinions only create awareness.
 They are just reporting.

 You can find gigabytes of reports that analyze, rank and sort data on consumers, customers, employees, products – you name it – with the precision of a Veg-O-Matic.
 You can slice it and dice it, make mounds of julienne fries with it, but those facts don’t become insights until you understand what caused them and what you can do with them… right now.